cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/string-functions.md

 _`string`_

 Is an alphanumeric expression of character data.
-SOUNDEX converts an alphanumeric string to a four-character code that is based on how the string sounds when spoken.
+SOUNDEX converts an alphanumeric string to a four-character code that's based on how the string sounds when spoken.

-#### Return Types <a href="#return-types-16" id="return-types-16"></a>
+#### Return types <a href="#return-types-16" id="return-types-16"></a>

 varchar‌